New Adobe CC 2017 Student & Teacher Editions – How to Save 70%

 Install now: Get all new Adobe CC 2017 direct download links and free trials.

 All of this software is available via instant download at the Adobe Education Store for both Windows and macOS.
 Adobe’s education discounts are available internationally as well – in many other countries and currencies (for example, Europe/euro, UK/pound, Australia/dollar), where the percentage reductions are similar.

-To get these much-reduced prices, essentially all you have to do is prove your academic status at a qualified school.
-Most students and teachers of most grades and institutions can qualify, from elementary through university levels.
-Importantly, even part-time students or folks who enroll for a class at their local community college can be eligible – there is no age restriction.
+To get these lower prices, essentially all you have to do is prove your academic status at a qualified school.
+Most students and teachers of most grades and institutions can qualify, from primary school through university levels.
+Importantly, even part-time students or folks who enroll for a class at their local community college can be eligible – there is no upper age limit.
+Online colleges are on Adobe’s list too, and there is also a path for homeschoolers.
 If you think about it, sometimes going back to school could even pay for itself in such situations.

-The student and teacher editions work the same as the regular versions, and the license does not expire.
+The academic editions work the same as the regular versions – and you can continue to use the same products after you graduate, or after whenever you leave your current school or term of study.
 You can also use this software for commercial purposes if you so desire.
-However there remain some differences between the two with limitations of the education versions that are important to know about and understand.
+However there remain some differences between the two with limitations of the education versions that are important to know and understand.

 A Word on Software Piracy – “If It Sounds Too Good To Be True…”

-Further, the agencies are really cracking down now on download theft – note in a case out this week, the authorities have obtained the location and contact information on 23,000 illegal BitTorrent users and the fines paid are $3,000 per download!
+Further, the agencies have really been cracking down lately on download theft – in one recent case, the authorities were able to obtain the locations and contact information on 23,000 illegal BitTorrent users and the fines paid are $3,000 per download!

 Read more details on why you shouldn’t buy from eBay, Craigslist, or Amazon Marketplace.

-So all in all, it’s not something for nothing – and really the only sensible and safe choice is getting the real deal straight from Adobe at 80% off the regular prices.
+So all in all, it’s not something for nothing – and really the only sensible and safe choice is getting the real deal straight from Adobe at up to 70% off the regular prices.